 - Request application materials from graduate schools or ask questions about the online application system.
 Check other application requirements and ensure that you know the due date for everything.

 - Does your online image need a clean up?
-If an admission counselor were to find you on Facebook, would it hurt your candidacy?
+If an admission counselor were to find you on Facebook or Instagram, would it hurt your candidacy?

-- Update your resume and have it reviewed by the University Career Center.
+- Update your resume and have it reviewed by the Feller Center.